Snow Day Rituals & Superstitions: How to Wish for a Snow Day Overnight

 Whether you’re wondering how to get a snow day overnight, searching for a snow day spell, or just want fun traditions to try with kids, this list gathers the most popular snow rituals from around the world.

-List of Old-School Snow Day Rituals & Spells
+List of Old-School Snow Day Rituals, Spells & Superstitions

 These classic snow day superstitions are often passed down at school playgrounds and sleepovers.